 The company, whose sales mainly comes from online advertisers, has seen a slowdown in the advertising market since April, according to its Chief Executive Officer Charles Chao.

-Sina’s shares climbed 0.7 percent this week to $59.57 after rising 1.3 percent yesterday.
+Sina’s shares climbed 0.7 percent last week to $59.57 after rising 1.3 percent May 17.
 The advance was driven by optimism its Weibo unit will make money after forming an alliance with Alibaba Group Holding Ltd., China’s biggest e-commerce company, according to Henry Guo, an analyst at ABR Investment Strategy LLC in San Francisco.

-Sohu’s shares climbed 2.9 percent yesterday to $63, gaining 3.8 percent this week.
-Youku Tudou Inc. (YOKU:US), the biggest web video operator in China, plunged 9.4 percent yesterday to $19.10, sinking the most since September.
+Sohu’s shares climbed 2.9 percent May 17 to $63, gaining 3.8 percent last week.
+Youku Tudou Inc. (YOKU:US), the biggest web video operator in China, plunged 9.4 percent that day to $19.10, sinking the most since September.
 For the week, Youku slumped 1.6 percent.

 Tip Fleming, Sohu’s external communication manager at Christensen & Associates in Hong Kong, declined to comment when contacted by e-mail.
 An e-mail to Eric Yuan, Sohu’s media relations manager in Beijing, didn’t immediately return when contacted after business hours.

-The iShares FTSE China 25 Index Fund (FXI:US), the largest Chinese exchange-traded fund (FXI:US) in the U.S., climbed 1 percent in New York yesterday to $37.91, cutting its decline for the week to 1.3 percent.
-The S&P 500 gained 1 percent to 1,667.47 yesterday, up 2.1 percent in its fourth weekly rally.
+The iShares FTSE China 25 Index Fund (FXI:US), the largest Chinese exchange-traded fund (FXI:US) in the U.S., declined 1.3 percent in New York last week.
+The S&P 500 gained 2.1 percent in its fourth weekly rally.

-The Shanghai Composite Index (SHCOMP) of domestic Chinese shares added 1.4 percent to 2,282.87 for a weekly gain of 1.6 percent.
-The Hang Seng China Enterprises Index (HSCEI) in Hong Kong, which was closed for a holiday yesterday, lost 0.6 percent to 11,019.48 on May 16 for a 2.9 percent retreat on the week.
+The Shanghai Composite Index (SHCOMP) of domestic Chinese shares advanced 1.6 percent to 2,282.87 last week.
+The Hang Seng China Enterprises Index (HSCEI) in Hong Kong retreated 2.9 percent on the week to 11,019.48, the lowest level since May 6.

 To contact the reporter on this story: Belinda Cao in New York at email@example.com